Engee documentation

 input_ndims

-Returns the number of input port dimensions
+Returns the number of dimensions of the input port

 input_len